rahmedy/Alan-AI/README.md

 ![License](https://img.shields.io/badge/License-none-blue.svg)
 ## Description
-Using a sample ecommerce site to inegrate Alan-Ai to allow the user tto do multiple fucntions such as adding a item to teh cart or removing it.
-USed alan ai in a react proecjt with reusbale compoents and cusoten hooks.
+Using a sample e-commerce site to integrate Alan-Ai to allow the user to do multiple functions such as adding an item to the cart or removing it.
+Used Alan Ai in a react project with reusable components and custom hooks.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)